mikeyoshino/TheFreezeTeamBlog/input/posts/three-ways-to-create-react-stateless-component.md

 Title: Three ways to create React Stateless Components in TypeScript
+Published: 01/19/2017
 Tags:
   - Typescript

 Author: Steven T. Cramer
+Excerpt: The Airbnb guidelines show three ways to implement a stateless React component using ES6 JavaScript.
+Description: The Airbnb guidelines show three ways to implement a stateless React component using ES6 JavaScript.
 ---

 The Airbnb [guidelines](https://github.com/airbnb/javascript/tree/master/react#class-vs-reactcreateclass-vs-stateless) show three ways to implement a stateless React component using ES6 JavaScript.
 They make recommendations on which to use but this post is just to show the corresponding TypeScript equivalents.